 There was Russian collusion.

-And it happens to be a member of the uh an associate of the Trump campaign.
+And it happens to be a member of the associate of the Trump campaign.

 This whole thing is outrageous if you believe in the right to civil liberties in this country.

-All right, breaking Bloomberg, uh Rosenstein told Donald Trump Last week that he isn't a target of any part of Mueller's investigation.
+Rosenstein told Donald Trump last week that he isn't a target of any part of Mueller's investigation.

-Then of course we have a report, Andrew McCabe has now been criminally referred by the Inspector General to the U.S. attorney of D.C.
+Andrew McCabe has now been criminally referred by the Inspector General to the U.S. Attorney of D.C.
 That's some pretty big news.

 Then we had the criminal referrals yesterday from Congress.

-Um what do you think, Sarah, happens with the criminal referrals, the DeSantis, of course, referral, and then Mark Meadows and Trey Gowdy and what they're doing.
+What do you think, Sarah, happens with the criminal referrals, the DeSantis, of course, referral, and then Mark Meadows and Trey Gowdy and what they're doing?

 Well, I think, first of all, you know, now we have multiple criminal referrals on McCabe, so I think he is in really hot water.

-I think he understands he's going to be facing uh a lot of legal challenges in the near future, and uh his defense is going to be very weak uh since he's already been investigated by the inspector general thoroughly.
+I think he understands he's going to be facing a lot of legal challenges in the near future, and his defense is going to be very weak since he's already been investigated by the Inspector General thoroughly.

 I also think there's going to be more information coming out.

-I think as far as the criminal referrals sent by uh uh Representative Ron DeSantis, I I think it's it's about time.
+I think as far as the criminal referrals sent by Representative Ron DeSantis, I think it's about time.

-I mean, if you're looking at uh the fact that they did not disclose uh in their in their paperwork during the campaign that they had paid for this, uh they sent it through the cutout, you know, through their attorney and paid for the dossier for the research on uh President Trump.
+You know, his list of referrals, particularly with regard to Hillary Clinton, I mean, if you're looking at the fact that they did not disclose in their paperwork during the campaign that they had paid for this, they sent it through the cutout, you know, through their attorney and paid for the dossier for the research on President Trump.

-I also heard something very interesting from somebody I was talking to in the intelligence community who brought who brought this up.
+I also heard something very interesting from somebody I was talking to in the intelligence community who brought this up.

-Look, they relied, the FB li FBI relied on this dossier, which was uh basically put together by an ex-British spy and all of these uh Russian agents and fusion GPS.
+Look, they relied, the FBI relied on this dossier, which was basically put together by an ex-British spy and all of these Russian agents and fusion GPS.

-You know, we have intelligence agents uh all over the world.
+You know, we have intelligence agents all over the world.

-If if this was really out there, I mean you would think that our own intelligence agencies wouldn't have to rely on foreign intelligence uh to bring charges.
+If this was really out there, I mean, you would think that our own intelligence agencies wouldn't have to rely on foreign intelligence to bring charges.

 We've got about 45 seconds.